JingqingZ/JingqingZ.github.io/_projects/2017-09-EnglandHighway.md

 of Imperial College London.
 Accepted as a poster in [MLImperial2017](http://www.imperial.ac.uk/machine-learning/).

+We have published several papers on traffic prediction later, which can be found in my publication list.

 ## Abstract

 Both temporal and spatial features provide significant implications for short-term